 Cross contour lines are plotting lines that follow the form of the object.
 They can be drawn in any direction, usually in neat continuous parallel lines.

 They are used to good effect on topographical maps to indicate the terrain.
 The line width and spaces between the lines can be adjusted to give the illusion of depth and represent a 3D object.

 A perfect example of this effect can be found in banknote portraits

-Why is Drawing a Contour Important?
+Why is Drawing a Contour Line Important?

-It’s essential to take time to sketch out the simplest shapes to see how they relate to each other in both size and scale.
+It’s essential to take the time to sketch out the simplest shapes first to see how they relate to each other in both size and scale.
 The accuracy of the contour line at this point will determine how the drawing will progress.
 Get it wrong and it can be hard to correct the mistake later on.

 Portraiture highlights the worst errors.
 We can all instantly recognize mistakes.
 Typical errors include eyes that don’t align, features that are too big or small, and features that are too close to each other.